 Even if you are vaccinated, you can still be infected with COVID-19 and pass it on to others.
-If you are identified as a contact of someone with COVID-19 but you are not required to self-isolate, you can help protect others by following the guidance on how to stay safe and help prevent the spread.
+If you are identified as a contact of someone with COVID-19 but you are not required to self-isolate, you can help protect others by following the quidance on how to stay safe and help prevent the spread of COVID-19 infections.